jeremy-adamson/sql-google-notes/week02.md

 ## Key Data analyst skills

 Analytical skills are qualities and characteristics associated with solving problems using facts.
+Data-driven decision-making.

 * Curiosity is wanting to learn